wanghm92/QANet/README.md

 ```

 ## Note
 **28/01/18**
+The model quickly reaches EM/F1 = 55/69 on devset, but never gets beyond that even with strong regularization.
+Also the training speed (1.8 batch per second) is slower than the paper suggests (3.2 batch per second).

+**28/01/18**
 The model reaches devset performance of EM/F1=44/58 1 hour into training without dropout.
 Next goal is to train with dropout every 2 layers.